-Months before I arrive at Campbell River Canada– while surfing the internet with my feet tucked safely beneath my desk – the idea of swimming with salmon on their voyage to their birthplace seems inspiring.
+Months before I arrive at Campbell River Canada – while surfing the internet with my feet tucked safely beneath my desk planning what to do on Vancouver Island – the idea of swimming with salmon on their voyage to their birthplace seems inspiring.

-Campbell River is a salmon spawning stream that flows from Vancouver Island’s rugged interior mountains to the Discovery Passage.
+At the top of my list was Telegraph Cove, which is two hours from Campbell River, a salmon spawning stream that flows from Vancouver Island’s rugged interior mountains to the Discovery Passage.

 Each year hundreds of thousands of bright silver coho, steelhead, hooked-nosed chum, chinook and white-bellied pink salmon swim upstream along the Campbell River, fighting the currents to return to their place of birth on Vancouver Island in British Columbia.